Davis, T. Cuffed or uncuffed tubes?, Don't Forget the Bubbles, 2018. Available at:

-The benefits of a cuffed tube are thought to be: accurate ETCO2 monitoring; protection from aspiration; less tube changes due to air leaks; and continuous lung recruitment.
+The benefits of a cuffed tube are thought to be: accurate ETCO2 monitoring, protection from aspiration, fewer tube changes due to air leaks, and continuous lung recruitment.

-The concerns about cuffed tubes are that they causes increased trauma and that this trauma can lead to erosion, infection, cricoid perichondritis, and ultimately SGS.
+The concerns about cuffed tubes are that they cause increased trauma and that this trauma can lead to erosion, infection, cricoid perichondritis, and ultimately sub-glottic stenosis.

 Who were the patients?